Omega-Numworks/Omega-Guide/_pages/en_US/how-does-it-work.md

 ### 5 - How does Phi work ?

-Phi is **NOT** the name of the "hack" of the calculator and doesn't do anything once the calculator is unlocked {: .notice--info}
+Phi is **NOT** a program or exploit that directly allows CFW to run and doesn't do anything once the calculator is unlocked {: .notice--info}

 Phi is an app that can unlock calculators running Epsilon between 16.3.0 and 18.2.0 (but not 16.4.3)